kharann/technical_challenge_devops/README.md

 # Devops Intern Technical Challenge
-This is answer to a technicall challenge when i applied for a devops intern position.
+This is answer to a technical challenge when i applied for a devops intern position.

 ## Task 1